 37 Axinn Library

 Send an E-mail

-Hofstra University is a dynamic private institution where students can choose from about 140 undergraduate and more than 150 graduate programs in liberal arts and sciences, business; communication; education, health and human services; and honors studies, a School of Engineering and Applied Science, as well as a School of Law and the Hofstra North Shore-LIJ School of Medicine.
+Hofstra University is a dynamic private institution of higher education where more than 11,000 full and part-time students choose from undergraduate and graduate offerings in liberal arts and sciences, business, engineering, applied science, communication, education, health sciences and human services, honors studies, the Maurice A. Deane School of Law and the Hofstra North Shore-LIJ School of Medicine.